 Top 10 Tips To Sell Your Car

-Need some quick online car selling hints, tips, and tricks – updated for 2021.
-Here are our top 10 tips to help you get the fastest car sale and the best possible price for your vehicle.
+Read on for Motorway’s essential online car selling hints, tips, and tricks – updated for 2021.
+Here are our top 10 tips to help you get the fastest car sale with the best possible price.

 - Understand your car’s value

 - Know where the best place to value your car is

 - Decide whether a fast sale or the maximum amount of money is a priority for you

 - Make sure you understand the pros and cons of each route to sale

 - See car selling deals online

 - Prepare your car for the day of sale

 - Understand payment methods and what to look out for

 - Cancel insurance and tax and make any claims you can